nirajand/git-workshop/Git.md

 **About Git**

 Git is a source control software, which is similar to any other version control system.
-It was developed by Linux creator Linus Torvalds for code maintainence written by many programmers to control workflow and merge conflicts with the code.
+It was developed by Linux creator Linus Torvalds for code maintenance written by many programmers to control workflow and merge conflicts with the code.

 **Creating GitHub Account**

 If you are reading this on the browser, you are likely reading from GitHub.
 To create a GitHub acount, go to [https://github.com/login](https://github.com/login) and sign up.
 After following the procedure, you need to log in into GitHub.
 Then we set GitHub Desktop Application.

 **What is GitHub Desktop?**